The hotelier’s ultimate guide to occupancy forecasting

 3. Account for unique factors that impact occupancy

-Now you have a well-defined timeframe you’d like to forecast for, and then some additional context about historical performance and seasonality, you should assess unique factors that may influence any future findings you encounter as you analyze the data.
+Now that you have a well-defined timeframe, plus context about historical performance and seasonality, assess unique factors that may influence the forecast as you analyze the data.

-Perhaps your hotel is renovating and has many hotel rooms out of service.
-Perhaps a competitor is renovating which is boosting demand at our hotel.
+Your hotel is renovating and has many hotel rooms out of service.
+Or a competitor is renovating, which is boosting demand at your hotel.

-Fluctuations in market supply; many new hotels may be opening in your area which is diluting occupancy at your hotel.
+Fluctuations in market supply: Many new hotels may be opening in your area, diluting occupancy at your hotel.

-When reviewing a future period, it’s helpful to run through a quick checklist such as:
+When reviewing a future period, run through a quick checklist:

 Are any rooms out of order due to maintenance or renovation?